theos/theos-wiki/README.md

 # Theos Wiki
 This repository manages the contents of [Theos’s GitHub Wiki](https://github.com/theos/theos/wiki).
-You can submit pull requests to it here and it will be deployed automatically via GitHub Actions.
+You can submit pull requests to it here, and it will be deployed automatically via GitHub Actions.

 Issues are disabled on this repository; please use the [issues](https://github.com/theos/theos/issues) or [discussions](https://github.com/theos/theos/discussions) on the main Theos repository instead.